pocomane/brewed-in-the-apocalypse/bita.md

 step.
 Do the same if the consequences of a failure are not interesting at all.

 ```
-Bob: Bart want to go upstairs, I have to make a check?
+Bob: Bart want to go upstairs, this is __Taking Action__, do I have to make a check?

 Scenarist: No, he is healthy, neither tired, he can not fail!
 ```

 ```
-Bob - Bart is going to drink the glass of water, but he have a hand wounds, so I have
+Bob - Bart is going to drink the glass of water, but he have a hand wounds, it
-to make a check?
+is a __Taking Action__, and it may fails, so I have to make a check?

 Scenarist: well, also if he fails, I do not see any interesting consequences...
 so just continue, Bart is successful.
 ```

 Similarly, if an action is too much likely to fail, the scenarist should just said it is impossible.
-If the player insist to do it, just said it is a failure and skip the second step.
+If the player insist to do it, just decide it is a failure and skip the second step.
 This "Impossibility" veto must be used judiciously and sparingly.

 If the player just continues to speak, skipping or performing a roll contrary to what the scenarist thinks is appropriate, the scenarist can stop the action, point out what the player should do.

 ```
 Alice: Anne is angry, she want to break the wall with a punch.
 I use the